 Ernest Thiel was born in the Swedish town of Norrköping in 1859 and died in 1947 in the Stockholm suburb of Djursholm.
-His father was an engineer at a textile factory in the town, a Roman Catholic from a Walloon family.
-His mother, Fanny Thiel (née Stiebel) was a German Jewess who had fled to Sweden at an early age.
+His father was an engineer at a textile factory in Norrköping, a Roman Catholic from a Walloon family.
+His mother, Fanny Thiel (née Stiebel) was a German Jewess who had fled to Sweden when she was young.

 Education and Career

 After attending secondary school, Ernest Thiel was sent to Hamburg at the age of 15 to gain work experience in a bank.
 By 1877 he was back in Sweden and joined the staff of Stockholms Enskilda Bank.
-He rose rapidly through the ranks and became one of the country’s leading merchant bankers.
+He made a successful career in the banking world and became one of the country’s leading merchant bankers.

 In 1891 he started his own firm under the name Stockholms Kredit- och Diskontförening which was responsible for financing a succession of new businesses.
-By the mid 1890s he was reckoned as one of the richest men in Sweden.
+By the mid 1890s he had become one of the wealthiest men in Sweden.

-In 1884 Ernest Thiel married Anna Josephson and, through this alliance, became brother-in-law to the famous publisher Karl Otto Bonnier.
-Through Bonnier he came into contact with the leading artists and writers of the time.
-Thiel was not particularly happy in this company and was regarded as a rather sombre and arrogant figure.
+In 1884 Ernest Thiel married Anna Josephson and, through this marriage, became brother-in-law to the famous publisher Karl Otto Bonnier.
+Through Bonnier he came in contact with the leading artists and writers of the time.
+Thiel was not particularly contant in this company and was regarded as a rather sombre and arrogant figure.
 He regarded himself as “…something that is extraordinary and dangerous in my own epoch, namely a banker with a mind of his own”.

 In 1896 Ernest Thiel fell in love with his wife’s lady companion Signe Maria Hansen.
-They were married in 1897 and set up home in an apartment on Stockholm’s fashionable Strandvägen.
+They married in 1897 and moved to an apartment on Stockholm’s fashionable Strandvägen.

 Artists and Writers

-His new wife was used to the company of artists and writers and Thiel was rapidly introduced to her circle.
-At her suggestion he started to read Nietzsche and he produced several translations of the philosopher’s works.
+Signe Maria was used to the company of artists and writers and Thiel was rapidly introduced to her circle.
+At her suggestion he started to read Friedrich Nietzsche and he produced several translations of the philosopher’s works.